Sambucus ebulus - Danewort

 Sambucus Ebulus - Dwarf -Helunder

-Sambucus Ebulus reaches a height of around 50 to 150 centimeters.
+Sambucus ebulus reaches a height of around 50 to 150 centimeters.
 The upright, unexpected stem is hollow and often slightly reddish.
 The plant forms extensive, underground rhizomes through which it can form dense stocks.
 These rhizomes play an important role in vegetative increase and enable the plant to quickly colonize large areas.

-The leaves of Sambucus Ebulus are arranged and feathered, with 7 to 11 lanceolate petals, which have a serrated edge.
+The leaves of Sambucus ebulus are arranged and feathered, with 7 to 11 lanceolate petals, which have a serrated edge.
 The leaves are deep green and exude a characteristic, sharp smell that indicates the presence of bitter and possibly toxic compounds.

 The inflorescences are flat, umbel -like panicles, which consist of numerous small, white to pink flowers.
 The flowering period extends from June to August.
 After the pollination, small, glossy black berry fruits develop in dense grapes.
 These fruits are striking, but, like most parts of the plant, slightly poisonous for humans.